I've worked in machine shops and mechanical bays. I've gained a lot of real-world knowledge that I'm eager to share.

 The only thing you need to make sure of is that you change your oil filter as well.
 The Seafoam will re-liquify the old sludge and make your oil very dirty, so make sure you don't drive too far with it in your oil like this.
 Seafoam is safe for synthetic oils as well.

 Seafoam can also be added to your gas tank.
-When used in this way, it will help clean your fuel injectors and can boost fuel economy and give you a better idle.
-Approximately once ounce of Seafoam should be used for every gallon of gasoline in the tank.
+When used in this way, it will help clean your fuel injectors, can boost fuel economy, and give you a better idle.
+Approximately one ounce of Seafoam should be used for every gallon of gasoline in the tank.
 Just pour in the directed amount and drive normally.
-The seafoam will clean the gunk deposits as you drive and will slowly begin to boost your fuel economy and clean your fuel injectors.
+It will clean the gunk deposits as you drive and will slowly begin to boost your fuel economy and clean your fuel injectors.
 In addition to this, if there is water in your gas tank, the Seafoam should help to eliminate that as well, which is a nice bonus.
 If you're using Seafoam for the specific purpose of wanting to remove water from your gas tank, use the same amount as directed above, one ounce per gallon of gas.

-Using Seafoam in the Intake Manifold and Vacuum Line
+Using It in the Intake Manifold and Vacuum Line

 Seafoam can be poured directly into the vacuum line.
 The car should be turned on and running at operating temperature while you pour the seafoam into the vacuum line.
 Pour it slowly, making sure not to stall the engine.
-Once about a third of the can is in the intake, shut off the engine and let the Seafoam soak for 5-10 minutes.
+Once about a third of the can is in the intake, shut off the engine and let it soak for 5-10 minutes.
 Then turn the car on again.
 Your exhaust should look extremely dirty.
-You need to drive aggressively for about five miles to rid all of the carbon the Seafoam has released from the engine components.
+You need to drive aggressively for about five miles to rid all of the carbon that has been released from the engine components.